noahrondeau/ECE403_Assignments_Labs/README.md

 **Labs:**
 1. Classification of the handwritten digits in the MNIST dataset using Principle Component Analysis
+    1. Train the model by running ECE403Lab1_Training.m
+    1. Test the model by running ECE403Lab1_Testing.m
+    1. Visualize any image in the testing database by running ECE403Lab1_GetImages(...), with any number between 1 and 10000 as the sole argument.

 ## Disclaimer:
 This code is here because I'm proud of it and I want to show my achievements.Pretty much all the code I write ends up on Github, regardless of the context it was written in.
 With that in mind, a few disclaimers are in order: